What is 1.5 in Percentage? A complete walkthrough

 Q: Can a percentage be negative?

 - A: Yes, a negative percentage represents a decrease.
-For instance, a -10% decrease indicates a reduction of 10%.
+To give you an idea, a -10% decrease indicates a reduction of 10%.

 -